Skilled & Technical Sciences » Welding Technician

 A Days: 1st & 2nd Periods - or - B Days: 5th & 6th Periods

 Beginning Welding students will learn the fundamentals of welding & shop safety, tool & equipment operation, and hot & cold metalworking.
 They will also develop welding skills in the processes of, Shielded Metal Arc Welding (Stick), Gas Metal Arc Welding (MIG), Flux Core Arc Welding, and Gas Tungsten Arc Welding (TIG).
+The concurrent enrollment course for this program is the start of the Non-Destructive Testing Certificate/Degree at SLCC, and is transferrable to any Utah college with a similar program.

 Students are expected to arrive to class each day ready to work in the shop wearing their personal protective equipment (PPE).
 They are required to wear a clean, cotton (minimum 80%) t-shirt, and denim pants; both with no holes, frays, tears, etc. They must also wear leather, steel/composite toe boots.
 Beginning Welding students will be provided with basic PPE (eye & ear protection) and tools.
 However, students planning to apply for Advanced Welding the following year are encouraged to purchase their own tools.
 Refer to the Student Supplied Tools List posted to the right for a list of what tools are recommended.
-Complete the Tool & Gear Order Form linked to the right if you would like to order any tools or other gear through Jordan Academy.

 Advanced Welding